 So how do we use it?
-I'm now going into an example in a moment, and for this example, I've used the VueJS/Cli to generate a template, but I've used the next version.
+I'm now going to go into an example in a moment.
+For this example I've used the Vue.js CLI to generate a template but I've used the Next version.
 I'll explain why in a moment.
-For the Rust side, I've installed a tool called wasm-pack.
-And the reason why is because obviously we don't want to be generating normal Rust binaries we want to be tied to WebAssembly, and there's a few other extras that we would need to set up.
-Rust, in fact, does all of that for you.
+For Rust side I've installed a tool called WasmPack and the reason why is because obviously we don't want to generate normal Rust binaries, we want to be tied to WebAssembly and there's a few other extras that we would need to set up.
+WasmPack does all of that for you.

-[03:30] So I'm happy with that.
+So I'm happy with that.
 Let's build it.
-So I'm going to go into my-rust-example and then I'm going to do a wasm-pack build and this will build it targeting what's called the WebAssembly tool chain.
-So it outputs WebAssembly code, and it also outputs a few other things which are quite useful.
+So I'm going to go into my Rust example, and then I'm going to do a RasmPack build.
+And this will build it targeting what's called WebAssembly toolchain.
+So it outputs WebAssembly code.
+And it also outputs a few other things which are quite useful.

-[04:34] So let's add this project to my Vue templates.
-I'm going to turn down to the Vue package Json down here, here it is the lightning-talk and I'm in the dependencies.
-I'm going to add on that Rust project, my-rust-example, and it is on file system.
-And it's my-rust-example.
-And I need to point to the Node package that wasm-pack built.
+So let's add this project to my view template.
+I'm going to come down to the view package JSON down here.
+Here it is.
+The lightning talk.
+And I'm in the dependencies.
+I'm going to add on that Rust project, my Rust example.
+And it's on the file system.
+And it's my Rust example.
+And I need to point to the package, the node package that HasMpac built.
 Let's install that.
-Let's do a yarn install and then let's do a yarn serve.
+Let's do yarn install.
+And then let's do a yarn serve.
 And now we have the template running.
 Let's go to a browser.

-[06:29] So that's awesome.
-Of course being a Node package, we just deploy that to NPM.
-And so why don't we do that now?
-So there is wasm-pack publish.
-So I'm going to do that.
-Wasm-pack publish, and now it's on NPM.
-And so now instead of using on the file system, I can just put in the file number of that and then install via yarn.
-And so that way I can share it with other people as long as they can consume WebAssembly.
+Of course, being a node package, we just deployed that to npm.
+Why don't we do that now.
+So there is Wasm pack publish.
+So I'm going to do that, Wasm pack publish and now it's on npm.
+So now instead of using on the file system, I can just put in the file number of that and then install file yarn.
+So that way I can share with other people, as long as they can consume WebAssembly.
 Thank you very much.
-I hope you found this very useful.